-Also for self-evaluation systems to be useful and accountable, interviewees propose that the culture of the World Bank's should steer toward staff willing to try, fail, take risks, and learn.
+Also for self-evaluation systems to be useful and accountable, interviewees propose that the culture of the Bank should steer towards staff willing to try, fail, take risks, and learn.
 However, currently there are no incentives provided to learn from failure, as on the contrary more successes are highlighted.

-The quality, coverage, and learning on gender issues in ICRs also depends on how well the ICR team (which are usually consultants from outside of the World Bank Group) performs.
-However, the country office can also take the lead on highlighting genderbased stories in ICRs.
+The quality, coverage, and learning on gender issues in ICRs also depends on how well the ICR team (which are usually consultants from outside of the Bank Group) performs.
+However, the country office can also take the lead on highlighting gender-based stories in ICRs.
 For example, for learning purposes, good stories on gender from India projects are added as a separate Gender Note in ICRs of the Assam Agricultural Competitive Project ICR, and the Madhya Pradesh District Poverty Initiatives Project/ MPDPIP.

-There may not be any interest in learning if the project is closing and there is no followup project.
+There may not be any interest in learning if the project is closing and there is no follow-up project.
 Often self-evaluations are considered more helpful if there are follow-up projects.